 This page is designed to provide resources for group leaders, naturalists, hiking guides, hotel staff, drivers, raft guides, flightseeing pilots, Bed & Breakfast owners, and anyone else who may routinely work with visitors to Denali National Park and Preserve.

-Attend Denali "Resource Days" to learn about current scientific research in the park at the beginning of each summer season.
+Attend Denali's Science and Stewardship Symposium to learn about current scientific research in the park at the beginning of each summer season.

 For many of these books, contact our non-profit partner Alaska Geographic (or your local bookseller) to purchase a copy.